Informing the public about the Federal Reserve

 The 6-1/2 percent threshold for the unemployment rate should not be interpreted as policymakers' longer-term objective for unemployment.
 Most policymakers estimate the longer-run normal rate of unemployment is between 5.2 and 5.8 percent.
 However, because changes in monetary policy affect the economy with a lag, policymakers recognize that it will be necessary to begin moving away from highly accommodative policy before the economy reaches maximum employment.

 Neither the unemployment rate threshold nor the inflation threshold should be viewed as triggers that would automatically lead to the immediate withdrawal of accommodative policy.
 Policymakers recognize that no single indicator provides a complete assessment of labor market conditions or the outlook for inflation.
-In addition, at its December meeting, the Committee indicated that once it has decided to begin to remove policy accommodation, it will take a balanced approach consistent with its longer-run goals of maximum employment and inflation of 2 percent.
+In addition, when the Committee decides to begin to remove policy accommodation, it will take a balanced approach consistent with its longer-run goals of maximum employment and inflation of 2 percent.